IainKnox/tetris-javascript/README.md

-Tetris Javascript
+## Tetris Javascript
-In this project I have created a new website to demostrate my understanding of the concepts of javascript with a Tetris game.
+In this project I have created a page to demonstrate my understanding of the concepts of *javascript* with a Tetris game.

 I approached this project with mobile first design principles to create a responsive webpage that is intended to look good and and perform well on any size of device.
 I have also put good user experience at the front and center of all designs and have strived to create an intuitive, informative and enjoyable journey for my users.